 You can also search by direct report or manager, view just one manager's direct reports and the status of their Updates, or view the report by just one department.

-The Update's Settings is where you can toggle on or off the Employee sentiment score, whether or not you want to allow your employees to post public Updates, allow managers to set their own settings for Updates, and set the questions and schedule for Updates.
+The Update's Settings is where you can enable Updates for all employees, toggle on or off the Employee sentiment score, whether or not you want to allow your employees to post public Updates, allow managers to set their own settings for Updates, and set the questions and schedule for Updates.

 If Employee Sentiment Score is turned on, alongside the usual update questions, every user will be asked to rate "How are you feeling this week?" on a scale from 1 - 5.
 Employees can also add context to their rating by clicking the "Share more" button!